infoservio/braintree-donation/README.md

 2. Then tell Composer to load the plugin:

-        composer require /donations-free
+        composer require /braintree-donation

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for donations-free.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for braintree-donation.

-## donations-free Overview
+## braintree-donation Overview

 -Insert text here-

-## Configuring donations-free
+## Configuring braintree-donation

 -Insert text here-

-## Using donations-free
+## Using braintree-donation

 -Insert text here-

-## donations-free Roadmap
+## braintree-donation Roadmap

 Some things to do, and ideas for potential features: